Our mission is to improve the quality of life for monkeys

 and the entertainment industry.

-And this is our plan to fulfill that mission:
+This is our plan to fulfill our mission:

 An innovative and spacious sanctuary in Wisconsin and serve as a prototype for other communities to establish their own sustainable sanctuaries so that the thousands of primates who have a chance at retirement can finally get the peaceful sanctuary they deserve.